 The section covering the conversations between bodies and language comes as a sort of an homage to Biennale Arte 1978.
 A showcase of Visual and Concrete Poetry, it was one of the first openly feminist exhibitions in the institution’s history.

 In the Arsenale, artworks delve into topics ranging from matriarchal societies, to indigenous knowledge, to man’s relationship with nature.
 In the Corderie, another time capsule talks about the birth of civilization, but also environmental issues and exploitation.
 The last section touches upon the figure of the cyborg, with artworks by the Dadaists, Bauhaus photographers, Futurist artists, and finally the contemporary makers.

 The National Pavilions, 59th Biennale di Venezia

 The 59th Art Biennale will welcome 80 national participations.
 These are on display in the historic Pavilions at the Giardini, at the Arsenale and in the city centre of Venice.
-The 2022 edition will see 5 first-time countries: Republic of Camerun, Namibia, Nepal, Sultanate of Oman, and Uganda.
-Republic of Kazakhstan, Republic of Kirghizistan and Republic of Uzbekistan will also debut in their own respective pavilions.
+The 2022 edition will see 5 first-time countries: Republic of Cameroon, Namibia, Nepal, Sultanate of Oman, and Uganda.
+Republic of Kazakhstan, Republic of Kyrgyzstan and Republic of Uzbekistan will also debut in their own respective pavilions.